A Theory of Network Games Part 1: Utility Representations

 for any value of $x$.
 Substituting our expressions for $g_{ij}$ and $g_{ik}$ and canceling common terms, we get

-from which the conclusion follows \end{proof}
+from which the conclusion follows. \end{proof}

-Together Theorems \ref{theo:main2} and \ref{theo:CRS} show that two key properties---strategic independence and a constant rate of substitution---combine to give an especially convenient canonical form for players' utility.
+Together Theorems \ref{theo:CRS} and \ref{theo:main2} show that two key properties---strategic independence and a constant rate of substitution---combine to give an especially convenient canonical form for players' utility.
 Almost all utilities used in models of network games satisfy these properties and are therefore strategically equivalent to utilities

+This class offers a principled way to build on the standard linear-quadratic framework.
 An important caveat is that strategic equivalence does not justify using utilities of this form for welfare comparisons.
-We can obtain robust results on equilibria, but other utility specifications may make more sense for welfare analysis.
+We can obtain robust results on equilibria and comparative statics, but other utility specifications may make more sense for welfare analysis.